Were There Dark Ages?

 I wonder if these people interrupt anyone who talks about the Warring States period with “actually, there were only warring states in China.
 Many other areas during this period had no warring states at all!
 Guess you fell victim to the Myth Of The Warring States Period.”

 What about the Bronze Age?
-There wasn’t any bronze in the Americas.
+There wasn’t any bronze in Australia.
 The Hellenistic period?
 Huge swathes of the Earth’s land area remained un-Hellenized.
 The Time of Troubles?
 Actually, outside of Russia there were no more troubles than usual.
 The Era of Good Feelings?
 Maybe there were a bunch of bad feelings not in the US.

 Every other historical age name is instantly understood by everyone to refer to both a time and a place.
 The only time anyone ever gives anybody else grief over this is when they talk about the Dark Ages.
 This is an isolated demand for rigor.
 And if this is really your true objection, let’s just agree to call it the Western European Dark Ages, as long as we can also agree it existed and was bad.